Right of IPT Appeal

-If you have applied for New Zealand residence but the application has been declined by Immigration New Zealand, you will have a right of appeal within 42 days of the date of decision under the Immigration Act 2009.
+If you have applied for New Zealand residence but the application has been declined by Immigration New Zealand, you will have a right of IPT appeal within 42 days of the date of decision under the Immigration Act 2009.

 Appeals lodged will be heard by the Immigration and Protection Tribunal which is part of the Ministry of Justice.
 You will need to show how Immigration New Zealand's decision to decline your application was incorrect, and/or whether there are exceptional circumstances which warrant the grant of residence visa regardless.

 If you need to lodge an appeal to the Immigration and Protection Tribunal, it would be advisable to seek professional assistance.